What Is a West Virginia Auto Dealer Bond?

 A motor vehicle dealer in the state of West Virginia must have a business license to sell vehicles legally.
 One part of the licensing process involves posting a West Virginia auto dealer bond.

 As a type of surety bond, a West Virginia auto dealer bond helps auto dealers comply with state rules and regulations surrounding the sale or exchange of vehicles.

 The requirement to have a West Virginia auto dealer bond provides some peace of mind to consumers that conduct business with licensed auto dealers.
-If a business fails to comply with current laws or operates fraudulently, a claim can be made against the bond to cover financial losses.
+If an auto dealer fails to comply with current laws or operates fraudulently, then a claim can be made against the bond to cover financial losses.

 West Virginia Auto Dealer Bond Obligee Details

 In West Virginia, an auto dealer bond obligee is as follows: